studio24/mac-setup/vpn.md

    1. You will be prompted for your Proton login credentials (via Google).

 3. If prompted to use a new network extension select “Open System Settings”, this should open the correct window, if not open `System Settings -> General -> Login items and extensions` then go to `Extensions -> Network extensions`
-   1. Toggle ProtonVPN to “On” and select Done
+   1. Toggle ProtonVPN to “On”
+   2. Authenticate with your admin user account
+   3. Select "Done"
-   2. On the welcome screen select “Continue”
+   3. On the welcome screen select “Continue”
 4. Once Proton VPN is open select `Profiles -> Create profile`
    1. Select a name for the profile eg “Work”
    2. Select Feature - Standard